 The addition of DMT-containing plants as an admixture is more associated with the increased interest that this brew has received from the Western world than its original native purpose.
 Traditionally, ayahuasca brews often did not contain large quantities of the psychedelic agent, but seemingly were being consumed primarily for the healing effects of the MAOIs in the vine.
 Ayahuasca is referred to as “aya” (soul) – “wasca” (vine) by the Quechuan indigenous society of the Amazon.

-Ayahuasca has a history in PD-related research stretching back almost one hundred years.
+Ayahuasca has a history in Parkinson’s disease-related research stretching back almost one hundred years.
 Louis Lewin, a German pharmacologist, looked into using Banisteriopsis caapi as a possible treatment for rigid-akinetic syndromes in the late 1920s.
 He was successful in isolating a key active agent of the vine, which he named banisterine (now known as harmine), and the subsequent studies showed improvements in rigidity, but inconclusive results with resolving tremor.

 Eventually, Burroughs’ psychedelic adventures in the Amazon inspired Lees to follow in his footsteps.
 He cites heading to the Colombian rainforest and trying ayahuasca for the first time in his 60s as a revolutionary experience that gave him new insights into his research and disintegrated the blocks that were holding him from advancing.